 Readathon Reading to help children in hospital

-On Friday 26th May 2017 we will be holding a sponsored Readathon from 9.00am to 12.10pm.
-We are asking students to collect sponsors from friends and family for every 10minutes that they read continuously.
+On Friday 26th May 2017 we held a sponsored Readathon from 9.00am to 12.10pm.
+We asked students to collect sponsors from friends and family for every 10minutes that they read continuously.
 The sponsor money will go towards our student project of re-branding the school library and also to the local Birmingham Children’s Hospital.

 Perry Beeches Community and Partnership team have secured a third set of funding to allow another 12 year 9 students to attend Gartmore Riding School.
 The students have begun their 5 week course of horse care and stable management.
 Their first week gave them the confidence to get to know the horse and get on and off it confidently.